-If we're unable to cover your pre-existing medical conditions or change to your health, we'll send you an email confirming this.
-Your medical assessment will list those pre-existing medical conditions or change to your health as excluded conditions.
+If you complete a medical assessment and we're unable to cover your pre-existing medical conditions or changes to your health, we'll send you an email confirming this.
+Your medical assessment will list those pre-existing medical conditions or changes to your health as excluded conditions.

-We won't pay any claims for anything related to your excluded pre-existing medical conditions or change to your health.
+We won't pay any claims for anything related to your excluded pre-existing medical conditions or changes to your health.